travis-ci/docs-travis-ci-com/docs/user/speeding-up-the-build.md

 ## Caching the dependencies

 Installing the dependencies for a project can take quite some time for bigger projects.
-In order to make it faster, you may try caching the dependencies to S3.
-If you use Ruby with Bundler check out [the great WAD project](https://github.com/Fingertips/WAD).
+In order to make it faster, you may try caching the dependencies.

+You can either use our [built-in caching](/docs/user/caching/) or roll your own on S3.
+If you want to roll your own and you use Ruby with Bundler, check out [the great WAD project](https://github.com/Fingertips/WAD).
 For other languages, you can use s3 tools directly to upload and download the dependencies.